Neofavolus alveolaris: Distribution and ecology

+This species has been recorded as a favorite food of the larvae of the pleasing fungus beetle Tritoma mimetica, and of the adults and possibly also the larvae of the related Rotitma sanguinipennis.
+Since these beetles are only found in North America, the Neofavolus in question would rather be N.americanus if this is split from N.alveolaris.
+Adults of the related T.atriventris and T.humeralis (which may be conspecific) have also been found on N.alveolaris (or N.americanus), but for these beetle species it does not seem to be a regular food source.

 Uses

 This mushroom is edible when young.
 It has been described as "edible but tough", with toughness increasing with age, and not having "all that distinctive of a flavor".
 Another reference lists the species as inedible.

 A polypeptide with antifungal properties has been isolated from the fresh fruit bodies of this species.
 Named alveolarin, it inhibits the growth of the species Botrytis cinerea, Fusarium oxysporum, Mycosphaerella arachidicola, and Physalospora piricola.